Browns hire Gregg Williams as defensive coordinator

 “I need growth over there as fast as I can get it.
 I truly believe in his track record and what he has done. … I have to do what I think is right to get us to where we need to be.
 I think Gregg is that guy.”

-Williams had a solid three-year run as defensive coordinator of the Los Angeles Rams, re-establishing him as one of the league’s best defensive minds and helping distance him from a notorious ban in 2012.
+Williams had a solid three-year run as defensive coordinator of the Rams, re-establishing him as one of the league’s best defensive minds and helping distance him from the notorious ban in 2012.

 The league banned him for his role in New Orleans’ pay-for-performance scandal.
 Williams apologized for his actions, served his penalty and returned as a defensive assistant with Tennessee before he was hired by Jeff Fisher.